munr0/WeBWorK-AlphaLinK/README.md

 ## Usage
 <img align="right" src="https://github.com/user-attachments/assets/9ce4f78a-7880-4e48-8535-974688cf6a04" alt="popup">

-Click on the extension icon in Chrome or hit `ctrl`+`shift`+`h` to open this popup, linking you to any classes you have previously visited.
+- Click on the extension icon in Chrome or hit `ctrl`+`shift`+`h` to open this popup, linking you to any classes you have previously visited.

+- Use any of the extension's [keyboard shortcuts](#keyboard-shortcuts) while inside of WeBWorK.

-Click any rendered problem TeX to open it in the Wolfram|Alpha sidebar. (see demo video below)
+- Click any rendered problem TeX to open it in the Wolfram|Alpha sidebar.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>